Introduction to Salesforce Connect

 - Sales_Order external object (2)

-In this example, external lookup relationships and page layouts enable users to view related data that’s stored both inside and outside the Salesforce org on a single page.
+In this example, indirect lookup relationships and page layouts enable users to view related data that’s stored both inside and outside the Salesforce org on a single page.

 To connect to data that’s stored on an external system, Salesforce Connect uses one of these specially designed adapters.